ropensci-archive/roweb2/content/technotes/2019-10-09-cran-checks-api-update.md

 - infrastructure
 ---

 If you have an R package on CRAN, you probably know about CRAN checks.
-Each package on CRAN, that is not archived on CRAN, has a checks page, like this one for `ropenaq`:
+Each package on CRAN, that is not archived on CRAN[^1], has a checks page, like this one for `ropenaq`:
 <https://cloud.r-project.org/web/checks/check_results_ropenaq.html>

 <center><img src="/img/blog-images/2019-10-09-cran-checks-api-update/cranchecks.png"></center>